Aphyosemion exigoideum Radda & Huber 1977

 |Distinguishing Characteristics||A.exigoideum is easily recognisable from other Aphyosemion sp. by their bright red colouration which is quite heavy especially on the Mandilou population which has a broader red crescent on the caudal fin.|

 Fairly low.
 This sp. has a small distribution area.
 Variation has been reported in the outer margins of the caudal fin which can be bluish white or yellow (blue phase & yellow phase).
+Some populations have red lines running top & bottom of the body whilst others have vertical spots forming lines on the body/

 Some drawings of fish I kept early '80's